charliepark/fat_fingers/README.md

 To see the full list of what Fat Fingers will catch, check out [the tests](https://github.com/charliepark/fat_fingers/blob/master/test/test_fat_fingers.rb).

+### Are there any TLDs that Fat Fingers doesn't handle elegantly?

+There are a few: .cm .et .ne .om.
+Fat Fingers will conver those to .net and .com addresses.

+Basically, the ones that are far more likely to be typos than actual, valid addresses.
+For example, **it's more likely your users are mis-typing ".com" than that they're Cameroonian (".cm").

+Fat Fingers elegantly handles all of the TLDs recognized by Google as "[generic TLDs](https://support.google.com/webmasters/answer/1347922?hl=en)", including .co, .fm, .io, and .me.
+In fact, apart from those four we listed at the top of this section, Fat Fingers gracefully handles every other TLD.

 ### A quick note for users running this on Ruby < 1.9